Sleepful/Visuals/readme.md

 # to install OF

-clone OF repo, then run the install scripts at openFrameworks/scripts, and add this repo as submodule or just paste this repo dir in the /apps subfolder of OF
+clone OF repo, then run the install scripts at openFrameworks/scripts, and either add this repo in the /apps subfolder of OF

 # to run on windows with msys2 installed